nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Specifying start time, end time, and/or complete time will match todos that start, end, and/or were completed BEFORE the specified time.
 > * You may enter "today" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of the current day.
 > * You may enter "tomorrow" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of tomorrow.
+> * You may enter "yesterday" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before today.
 * You may enter nothing for complete time to find all completed tasks (i.e. `find c/`)
 * You may enter "not" for complete time to find all uncompleted tasks (i.e. `find c/not`);
 > * Todos that do not have the specified parameters will not be included. e.g. if you specify start time, no floating todos will be included in the search results.